Jaxzynnice/Duotone-Photo-Editor/README.md

 - Responsive design using CSS Grid and Flexbox
 - Web Share API for sharing functionality
 - Touch and mouse events for swipe functionality
+- LocalStorage for user preferences
+- Optimized performance with requestAnimationFrame

 ## Browser Compatibility